Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

   * Calls `ecdsaCertificateVerifier.updateOperatorTable` with the decoded operator info

 *Requirements*:
+* The contract MUST NOT be paused for operator table updates
 * The `globalTableRoot` MUST be valid (not disabled)
 * The `referenceTimestamp` MUST be greater than the latest timestamp for the operator set
 * The merkle proof MUST verify the operator table's inclusion in the global root